Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 2. Also available are thumb turn holders for MIWA 75PM/SHOUWA 7860KJ/MIWA U1/MIWA NDR/NDZ/LIXIL TOSTEM Jeesta 2.
 Feel free to purchase.

-3. You can contact us if you need a height aid part/special turn holder with different dimensions by logging into the SwitchBot app -> Profile -> Feedback.
+3. You can contact us if you need a height aid part/special turn holder with different dimensions.
 Whenever you contact us, we'd appreciate if you could provide us with the following information.

 Your home's front door lock photo